 A dead tree can be a very dangerous thing.
 If the tree is in your yard, you have to worry about it falling over and hurting someone.
-That’s the worst-case scenario.
+That’s the worst-case scenario, but we’ll explain everything you need to know about dead tree removal so you can make the best call for your family’s safety.
 There should also be a concern that the tree or pieces of it can break off damaging your house or a vehicle parked in your driveway.
 That’s why it’s important to recognize trees that are dead to schedule their removal as soon as possible from a reputable tree care company like Cody’s Tree Service.

 When you want the best arborist services from a real certified arborist, we’re here to help.
 We are proud local business owners, serving the local community since 1996.
 Let’s look at everything you need to know about dead trees and dead tree removal to make sure that all the trees on your property are healthy and thriving.
 Then we’ll show you what steps to take to ensure no dead trees pose a safety hazard.